Colombia and Ecuador conduct research in nanotechnology for sustainable agricultural production.

 - Publication of scientific articles.

-- Evaluation of nitrous oxide and edaphic carbon dioxide emissions in experiments with and without application of nanofertilizers.
+- Evaluation of nitrous oxide and edaphic carbon dioxide emissions in experiments with and without nanofertilizar application.

 - Creation of a software tool to support the formulation of nanofertilizers based on soil and crop data.